 It indicates a lack of confidence in your product and erodes trust in you.
 Back to the idea of value; even if the customer doesn’t value your product from the beginning, then when you start to discount, it shows that you don’t believe your value proposition either.
 Prospective customers sense this lack of confidence and question two things: 1.
 Is this product as good as I thought if they are willing to accept less?
 And 2.
 Can I really trust this person who wants me to buy it?

 It squeezes your profit margin.
 I think we all know that if you sell a product or service at full price, your margin will be higher than if you sell at a discount.
-The profit margin you lose through discounting must be made up for in future opportunities, causing you to spend more on sales effort to close more deals at a higher price.
+The profit margin you lose through discounting must be made up for in future opportunities, causing you to spend more on sales efforts to close more deals at a higher price.

 It forces you to cut corners (or at least consider cutting them).
 Once you return to full price after selling at a discount, it is tempting to find ways to lower your costs—either by reducing material costs or minimizing the activities associated with delivering the product.
 While it is always a good idea to find ways to operate efficiently, if you feel forced to lower your costs unnaturally, you could quickly end up damaging your perceived value even further.